 The student and his/her faculty advisor should meet at least once a semester to monitor the student's progress.
-Only a student's advisor may give an AVN which allows a student to register for classes.
-The student should also file yearly progress reports with the Director of Graduate Student Services, to be completed middle of the spring semester.
+Only a student's advisor may give an AVN, which allows a student to register for classes.
+The student should also file yearly progress reports with the Director of Student Affairs, to be completed middle of the spring semester.

 Each departmental graduate course (with the exception of field seminars and required scope and methods courses) will be offered both for three credits and on a special two-credit basis.
 Students enrolled in a course for two credits will generally be expected to complete the reading and class participation requirements of the course, but will not be required to fulfill all the writing requirements of the four-credit course.
 These two-credit courses are graded A-E.

 1. Examinations for all subfields will be offered on the same dates, once in the fall and once in the spring, for both major and minor examinations.
 The actual dates of examinations will be determined administratively each semester.
 All subfields will have the same examination procedures.